 The Gayatri Mantra suggests Bhura, which means existence, and prana, the life or living being symbolizes the breath.
 The mantra suggests Tat, which means “he”, is to offer praise to him with the expectation that no such praise or personal benefit is given in return or in the expectation of profit.
 The words Tat and prayer indicate a selfless belief and practice, along with the chanting of the sacred word “Om”, given to God with pure direction.
 Savitur indicates the existence of God as a fountain, which spews all life and all things, from which we go and return.
 Bhargo is the purification of the intellect, as ore is refined into flame, we are also purified by words, destroying all sins and sufferings, we are purified by His grace and are in oneness and unity with Him.
 Oneness with Him is free from impurities in thought.

-Benefits of Gayatri Mantra Chanting
+Powerful Benefits of Gayatri Mantra Chanting

-The glory of Gayatri Mantra has been said in one voice in all religious texts.
+The glory of the Gayatri Mantra has been said in one voice in all religious texts.
 Gayatri is said to be the bestower of age, learning, children, fame, and wealth in the Athavarveda.
 Rishi Vishwamitra says, “There is no mantra in the four Vedas like Gayatri.
-The entire Vedas, sacrifice, charity, austerity are not even equal to one art of Gayatri.
+The entire Vedas, sacrifice, charity, and austerity are not even equal to one art of Gayatri.

 Improves Concentration And Focus